SiegeToaster/BCo2MRB_TrainingMap/README.md

 - Started work on Shoothouse 3
 - Removed all assets/scripts with a dependency for the [FIR AWS(AirWeaponSystem)](https://steamcommunity.com/workshop/filedetails/?id=366425329) mod

+### Version 0.2.5
+- 3den Attributes updated
+- Updated/Added function descriptions
+- Fixed shoothouse scripts (null objects in _players array)
+- Added difficulty to shoothouses
+- Added automatic array generation for consecutive objects (e.g, shoothouse spawn locations)
+- Players can no longer leave a shoothouse without using the return to base action.
+- Updated ORBAT
+- Minor update to vehicle pool GUI function
+- Added custom GUI to start shoot houses
+- Updated small and medium aviation vehicles
+	- renamed little birds to add proper designations
+	- added new large helicopters
+- Added Shoothouse 3
+- Added custom GUI to start rogaining
+- Added waitUntil conditions to make sure everything is setup before moving on in shootHouse, rogaining, and mosATLand functions
+- Fixed locality bugs in rogaining and mosATLand functions

 **NOTE: The Consulate Shoothouse does not work.
-However, Shoothouse 1, 2, and The Pit do work.**
+However, Shoothouse 1, 2, 3, and The Pit do work (mostly).**